Python-for-geo-people/Exercise-7/README.md

   - For the exported plot, make 3 changes to the style of the plot in plotly and save them in plotly.

 ### Optional task(s) for Problem 2
-- Add the daily temperature data to your plots
+- **Add the daily temperature data to your plots**
   - Note that in order to do this you will need to handle the date values in a nice way that will convert them into some fractional value of the year.
   There are several ways in which you might be able to do this.
   For example, if the date in the data file is `19260101` (the first day of January 1926), the value used for plotting the date could be `1926` + `1/365` = `1926.00274`
   In this way, if you plot your seasonal average temperatures by year, the daily data could be plotted as well.
   Note that for your seasonal averages, you may want to shift the years by +0.5 for the summer seasonal averages.
--
+- **Calculate seasonal average temperatures for other locations**
+  - If you'd like to see how the seasonal temperatures have changed in other areas, you're welcome to go to the

 ### Questions for Problem 2
+1. **Add a copy of plot #1 to the [Answers section of this document](#answers) with a caption describing what is plotted**.
-1. Can you see any difference in the temperature values you plotted in plot 1?
+Can you see any difference in the seasonal temperature values you plotted in plot 1?
 Is the difference in the plotted values consistent?
 For instance, does one dataset consistently plot above or below the other?
 What could be the cause of this difference in the plotted values?